Foodie travels through the English Market

 If you enjoyed this article on the English Market here are a few more “foodie” pieces for you to read

 The St. Lawrence Market in Toronto, Canada is another mecca for foodies and a hub for the freshest food in the Toronto area.

 If you do happen to be travelling around Ireland and want to find some of the locally produced foods you can find in places like the English Market check out Indie Fudes in Comber, N. Ireland.
 Guaranteed you will find some amazing Irish produced products from great cheeses to beers.

 No matter what market you happen to be visiting a great breakfast is the only way to start the day in Ireland so don’t forget to have a Full Irish when you get the chance.

-Since we are on the subject of great food what is your favourite food when traveling?
-Why not let me know and I can add it to a series of articles on traveling for food and unusual foods around the world.
+Since we are on the subject of great food what is your favourite food when travelling?
+Why not let me know and I can add it to a series of articles on travelling for food and unusual foods around the world.

 Pin it for later